15 October 2024

 You also need to know that if you change your mind and want to put your savings back into super, you may not be able to as age and contribution restrictions may prevent you from paying back into your super.
 Before you make any decisions it can help to speak to a qualified financial adviser.

-Your super savings are meant to give you the financial freedom to live the lifestyle you want.
-So choosing an income option that’s easy to manage is an important step in planning your retirement.
+Your super savings are meant to help give you the financial freedom to live the lifestyle you want in retirement.
+So choosing an income option that’s right for you is an important step in planning your retirement.

-Choosing an income option that’s easy to manage is an important step in planning your retirement.
+Choosing an option that’s right for you is an important step in planning your retirement.

 Other things to consider